warehouse-picking-automation-challenges/picknik/README.md

 Press button 'Save Pose' and 'Save SDF' to save the latest 3D model of the shelf.
 Now you are safe the leave the application and run the Amazon app .

-### Run Perception

-Go to the dir of Amazon app:

-    cd ~/ros/perception/DDTR/build/Application/Amazon

-Now, run Amazon app:

-    ./Amazon -wsp ~/ros/perception/DDTR/ -mode 3

-Here, -wsp gives the dir of the source code of DDTR, -mode select the running mode of the application.

 ## Start Robots

 Baxter documentation has been moved ot BAXTER.md